hana-matsumoto/hana-matsumoto.github.io/_projects/Siberia_VegShifts.md

 So, let's take a look at the simulated temporal wildfire patterns here and see if that's the case (Fig. 7).

 We see under extreme climate change conditions that the introduction and dominance of wildfire seemingly correlates with the reduction in and dismissal of Arctic grass/moss (Fig. 3, 6).
-However, if we look at wildfire under intermediate climate change conditions, we see that wildfire begins around year 2120, but, Arctic grass/moss remained rather prevalent at and beyond this time (Fig. 3).
+However, if we look at wildfire under intermediate climate change conditions, we see that wildfire begins around year 2120, but, Arctic grass/moss persisted at and beyond this time (Fig. 3).
 ![](https://hana-matsumoto.github.io/assets/images/fire_tundra.png)
 *Figure 7: Total area burned and area burned by high severity fire over the 285 year simulation period for the tundra*